Coarse relocalization is a feature that enables large-scale localization by providing an approximate but fast answer to these questions:

 Coarse relocalization works by tagging anchors with various on-device sensor readings that are later used for fast querying.
 For outdoor scenarios, the sensor data is typically the GPS (Global Positioning System) position of the device.
-When GPS is not available or unreliable (such as indoors), the sensor data consists of the WiFi access points and Bluetooth beacons in range.
-The collected sensor data contributes to maintaining a spatial index used by Azure Spatial Anchors to quickly determine which anchors are in proximity of your device.
+When GPS is unavailable or unreliable, like when you're indoors, the sensor data consists of the Wi-Fi access points and Bluetooth beacons in range.
+The collected sensor data contributes to maintaining a spatial index used by Azure Spatial Anchors to quickly determine which anchors are close to your device.

 When to use coarse relocalization

-If you are planning to handle more than 35 spatial anchors in a space larger than a tennis court, you will likely benefit from coarse relocalization spatial indexing.
+If you're planning to handle more than 35 spatial anchors in a space larger than a tennis court, you'll probably benefit from coarse relocalization spatial indexing.

-The fast look-up of anchors enabled by coarse relocalization is designed to simplify the development of applications backed by world-scale collections of (say, millions of geo-distributed) anchors.
-The complexity of spatial indexing is all hidden away, allowing you to focus on your application logic.
-All the anchor heavy-lifting is done for you behind the scenes by Azure Spatial Anchors.
+The fast lookup of anchors enabled by coarse relocalization is designed to simplify the development of applications backed by world-scale collections of, say, millions of geo-distributed anchors.
+The complexity of spatial indexing is all hidden, so you can focus on your application logic.
+All the difficult work is done behind the scenes by Azure Spatial Anchors.

 Using coarse relocalization

-The typical workflow to create and query Azure Spatial Anchors with coarse relocalization is:
+Here's the typical workflow to create and query Azure Spatial Anchors with coarse relocalization:

-- Create and configure a sensor fingerprint provider to collect sensor data of your choice.
+- Create and configure a sensor fingerprint provider to collect the sensor data that you want.

-- Start an Azure Spatial Anchor Session and create anchors.
+- Start an Azure Spatial Anchors session and create the anchors.
 Because sensor fingerprinting is enabled, the anchors are spatially indexed by coarse relocalization.

-- Query surrounding anchors using coarse relocalization, using the dedicated search criteria in the Azure Spatial Anchor session.
+- Query surrounding anchors by using coarse relocalization via the dedicated search criteria in the Spatial Anchors session.

-You can refer to the corresponding following tutorial to set up coarse relocalization in your application:
+You can refer to one of these tutorials to set up coarse relocalization in your application:

 Sensors and platforms

-The types of sensor data that you can send to the anchor service are:
+You can send these types of sensor data to the anchor service:

-The table below summarizes the availability of the sensor data on supported platforms, along with any platform-specific caveats:
+This table summarizes the availability of the sensor data on supported platforms and provides information that you should be aware of:

 1 An external GPS device can be associated with HoloLens.
-Contact our support if you would be willing to use HoloLens with a GPS tracker.
+Contact our support if you'd be willing to use HoloLens with a GPS tracker.

-5 Starting with API level 28, WiFi scans are throttled to 4 calls every 2 minutes.
-From Android 10, the throttling can be disabled from the Developer settings menu.
+5 Starting with API level 28, Wi-Fi scans are throttled to four calls every 2 minutes.
+Starting with Android 10, you can disable this throttling from the Developer settings menu.
 For more information, see the Android documentation.